Move 2 matches to make 4 squares matchstick puzzle

 This process will gradually home in to the solution in least number of steps.

-The puzzle figure shown below.
+The puzzle figure shown.

 - 5 similar squares make the puzzle figure,